 During one of their interactions, the two discuss the Four Swordsmen of Client Service: Respect, Empathy, Action, and Communication.
-When all four are present, there is Trust…and only when there is Trust can there be loyal clients who are willing to refer their loved ones and associates to you.
+When all four are present, there is Trust…and only when there is Trust can there be loyal clients who are willing to introduce their loved ones and associates to you.
 (The first letter of each of the swordsmen, along with the result of their synergy, create the acronym REACT).

 A few years ago, I went with a financial professional on one of his client appointments.
 The appointment ran very late, but he chose not to call the next client on his schedule to let her know he would have to rebook.
 So his second client had to wait, and she went to bed that night resolved to change advisors.
 But all this advisor would have had to do to prevent that from happening was make a one-minute phone call.
 His communication (or lack thereof) wasn’t clean or clear—it deprived his client of what she craved.